 - In case any proprietary receiver GUI is shown on screen while an MHP application is running, the MHP application shall be kept alive and not killed.
 (The MHP application can either be paused and re-started, or cached and then re-initiated, after the proprietary STB menu or GUI is closed/disappears.) - In case the application is being loaded when the proprietary receiver GUI is shown, the MHP application shall continue being loaded in the background. - These behaviours admit only one significant exception: the "MENU" key and the associated proprietary menu GUI.
-In that case, when MENU key is pressed 2 different behaviours are considered acceptable, namely either - any running/loading MHP application SHALL be paused until resident menu application is exited, or - any running/loading/paused MHP application MAY be killed, but a confirmation message SHALL be presented first to the user and, as soon as the menu GUI disappears from the screen, any MHP autostart application SHALL be automatically re-loaded with no need of re-accessing the channel/mux.
+In that case, when MENU key is pressed 2 different behaviours are considered acceptable, namely either

+- any running/loading MHP application SHALL be paused until resident menu application is exited, or - any running/loading/paused MHP application MAY be killed, but a confirmation message SHOULD be presented first to the user and, as soon as the menu GUI disappears from the screen, any MHP autostart application SHALL be automatically re-loaded with no need of re-accessing the channel/mux. - If MHP applications autostart is set to ON in receiver's menu and there's at least 1 application in current service signaled to Autostart, APP key (or equivalent) SHALL be disabled.